iKeaght/DataStructuresAndAlgorithms/README.md

-# DataStructuresAndAlgorithms
+# About the repository
-It is a personal project I created while learning about data structures and algorithms.\n After learning theory, I wanted to learn by praticing !
+It is a personal project I created while learning about data structures and algorithms.<br>
+After learning theory, I wanted to learn by praticing !

 # How to use